ZhengdongWang/zhengdongwang.com/productivity.md

 > Those who had been praised for their effort significantly improved on their first score—by about 30 percent.
 Those who’d been told they were smart did worse than they had at the very beginning—by about 20 percent.

-{{ collison }}

-> To the extent that you enjoy working hard, do.
-Subject to that constraint, it's not clear that the returns to effort ever diminish substantially.
-If you're lucky enough to enjoy it a lot, be grateful and take full advantage!

 {{ murakami }}

 > Pain is inevitable.
 Suffering is optional.
 Say you’re running and you think, ‘Man, this hurts, I can’t take it anymore.
 The ‘hurt’ part is an unavoidable reality, but whether or not you can stand anymore is up to the runner himself.

 How Murakami convinced himself to put in the work,

-{{ murakami }}

 > I’m not a human.
 I’m a piece of machinery.
 I don’t need to feel a thing.
 Just forge on ahead.

-{{ van_der_poel }}

-> Instead the main idea of my training program was that you will become good at whatever it is that you train.
-The idea was that whoever skated the most laps of 30,0 during the last three months prior to the competition would win the 10k.

 {{ weinberg }}